Design Principle: Open/Closed Principle(OCP)

 It means that once a software entity is defined and implemented, we should not directly change it to add new functionality.
 Instead, we should extend it using inheritance or interfaces to accommodate new behavior or functionality.

+OCP is often achieved through the use of abstraction, polymorphism, and inheritance.
 This principle enables us to introduce new features or behavior without breaking or altering the existing code base.
 This approach eliminates unintended side effects and/or bugs when we make changes.

 Let’s clearly define, what we can and can not do as part of this principle-